October 1, 2015

 The college encourages the reporting of all on-campus criminal activities, injuries, fires, and illnesses.
 Security staff document all reported incidents and refer significant crimes against persons and property to the Tacoma Police Department.
 Security administrators and Student Affairs staff investigate on-campus crimes involving students.
 Student Affairs staff sanction students when appropriate.
 The Tacoma Police Department may investigate on-campus incidents involving students and non-students.

-The university has in place a Code of Conduct (/about/offices--services/human-resources/policies/campus-policies/code-of-conduct/) that outlines the high ethical standards of the university and our expectations of students, faculty, staff, officers, trustees, and others with whom we work.
+The university has in place a Code of Conduct that outlines the high ethical standards of the university and our expectations of students, faculty, staff, officers, trustees, and others with whom we work.
 The Code of Conduct is intended to provide an overarching statement that supplements but do not replace existing university policies and codes.

-Security administrators, through key control and card access programs, regulate access to buildings.
+Security administrators, through essential control and card access programs, regulate access to buildings.
 Video surveillance cameras are used in many campus areas to deter and investigate reported suspicious activity.
 Academic facilities have electronic locks and are locked at varying times, depending on use schedules.
 Prior written authorization is required for card access when facilities are secured.
 Residences are locked 24 hours a day.
 Security and Residence Life staff members patrol living areas to check for propped or unsecured doors.
 Areas rendered un-securable by damage or equipment failure are repaired on a high priority basis by maintenance staff.

 Puget Sound Security staff members receive enforcement authority for campus rules and regulations from the college.
 Security staff members work closely with the Tacoma Police Department.
 On-duty staff members carry radios that allow direct communication with City Emergency Services.
 Tacoma Police provide police services on campus.
 They are summoned to assist, make arrests, and investigate criminal matters as appropriate.
 Security staff members do not routinely arrest suspects without the assistance of Tacoma Police.
 Tacoma Police officers patrol the campus vicinity on a routine basis and maintain communication with on-duty Security staff.

 Security Services and Residence Life staff are trained in the importance of accurate and prompt reporting of incidents, including criminal acts, accidents, fires, minor property damage, injuries, and illnesses.
-Because Puget Sound has strong internal communications and campus housing is geographically concentrated, trained staff members generally become aware of significant incidents and encourage reporting to campus authorities and appropriate counseling or support staff.
+Because Puget Sound has internal solid communications and campus housing is geographically concentrated, trained staff members generally become aware of significant incidents and encourage reporting to campus authorities and appropriate counseling or support staff.
 Security staff report crimes to local authorities when appropriate and warranted.

-Disseminating information and increasing awareness is essential to effective emergency response and crime prevention.
-Without significant delay, the college strives to inform students, faculty, staff, and the college community about potentially dangerous situations and major incidents involving crimes against persons and property so they may take measures to avoid potential harm.
+Disseminating information and increasing awareness are essential to effective emergency response and crime prevention.
+Without significant delay, the college strives to inform students, faculty, staff, and the college community about potentially dangerous situations and significant incidents involving crimes against persons and property so they may take measures to avoid potential harm.
 Crime information is disseminated weekly via the student newspaper and Safety Committee meetings by the director of Security.
 Emergency alert/warning information can be communicated to the campus immediately via an outdoor, wide-area broadcast loudspeaker system and through “Security Alerts” sent via a campus mass emergency notification system (voice, text, and email messages).
 On-duty Security staff (director and assistant director, full-time campus safety officers, and dispatchers) have the authority to initiate appropriate emergency response/s and notifications.

 Campus emergency communication and notification systems (outdoor wide-area broadcast and voice/text/e-mail) are tested and practiced monthly by security staff; at the beginning of each semester, the college schedules and practices a campus-wide emergency drill.
 Before the drill, the campus community is reminded about posted emergency response procedures.

-Campus emergency response plans are posted at www.pugetsound.edu/emergency/.
+Campus emergency response plans are posted at pugetsound.edu/emergency.
 The college has designated an Emergency Operations Center (EOC) and temporary shelters on campus.
 Table-top exercises are conducted and involve members of an Emergency Operations Center Management Group.
 College representatives conduct ongoing emergency planning with Pierce County Department of Emergency Management and the City of Tacoma (Police and Fire).

 Literature about personal safety and property protection is available at the Security office.
 Security Services can assist students with engraving personal property, or an engraver is available for loan at the Security office.
 Crime prevention information is posted on bulletin boards throughout campus and communicated in the weekly campus newspaper.
 Crime prevention information is also sent regularly to the campus community via campus email.